 The History of Lemon Cupcake Day

 Exactly when Lemon Cupcake Day started popping up is under some debate, but there’s no doubt that cupcakes themselves have been around a good long time.
 The first written record we have of what would become a cupcake is in the 1796 book ‘American Cookery’ by Amelia Simmons, the first American to write and publish a cookery book.
-One of the recipes called for a small cups to back a small, light cake.
+One of the recipes called for the use of small cups to bake a small, light cake.

-The term ‘cupcake’ was first printed in ‘Seventy-five receipts for Pastry, Cakes and Sweetmeats” by Eliza Leslie in 1828.
-The term came about thanks to them being baked in small molds or ramekins, and soon enough they became popular as a snack cake.
+The term ‘cupcake’ was first printed in ‘Seventy-five receipts for Pastry, Cakes, and Sweetmeats” by Eliza Leslie in 1828.
+The term came about thanks to them being baked in their small molds or ramekins, and soon enough they became popular as a snack cake.
 And of course, their bite size would help people monitor their cake intake a little better if you were diet-conscious.

 How to Celebrate Lemon Cupcake Day

 One of the best things about cupcakes is how simple they are to make – and adding that twist of lemon is so easy.

 First off, you’ll need some paper cupcake cases – or you can use a cupcake tray if you have one.
 Mix together 100g caster sugar with around 140g butter, 140g self-raising flour and 2 eggs.
 Drop in the zest of half a lemon, and put the mixture into your cupcake cases.

 You can get creative with the icing, but for a simple treat make some buttercream and add some more zest into it.
 When after about 20 minutes in a medium heat oven the cupcakes are ready, get artistic when you put the icing on the cooled cakes by adding little sweets or sprinkles.